fastlane/fastlane/fastlane/docs/Actions.md

 # Actions

+There are lots of predefined `fastlane` actions you can use.
+If you have ideas for more, please [let me know](https://github.com/fastlane/fastlane/issues/new).

 To get the most up-to-date information from the command line on your current version you can also run:

 ```sh